yoramvandevelde/wp-cli_attack_object_cache/README.md

 ```

 After we injected this into the site we send hostingcompany X a ticket that we cannot update some of our plugins.
 Patrick gets our ticket assigned, logs into the server over SSH and runs `wp-cli.phar` to see what plugins have updates available.
 He adds the `--skip-themes` and `--skip-plugins` arguments to be on the safe side.
-THis is what he would see:
+This is what he would see:

 ```
 $ wp-cli.phar plugin list --skip-plugins --skip-themes